aws/Trusted-Advisor-Tools/AmazonS3BucketPermissions/README.md

 **Note: if the button is greyed out then a manual check cycle has already recently run so you must wait a small delay before running another**

-You can verify the permissions have been removed via the S3 console.
+To verify the permissions have been removed from your test bucket return to the `Permissions` tab of the bucket in the S3 console and review the permissions for the `Everyone` group.
 The security notification message will be sent to the e-mail address(es) subscribed to the `SecurityNotificationTopic` SNS Topic.

  Here is an example of what this message might look like for a user who has made recent API calls to IAM and Step Functions:
  ```